-4.1.1 Can Registry Services help a registrar perform a registration service if, for example, the registrar is experiencing operational disruptions or lacks support in their registration system?
+4.1.1 Can Registry Services help a registrar perform a registration service if the registrar is experiencing operational disruptions or lacks support in their registration system?

 Yes, in exchange for a separate fee.
-In section 15.3 in the registry-registrar agreement, you can read: The Foundation undertakes to offer a special service for Registrars who, when making the request, are unable to perform certain Registration Services through the technical interface EPP.
-The service entails that the Foundation performs Registration Services on behalf of the Registrar in exchange for a separate fee.
+In section 15.3 in the Registry-Registrar agreement, you can read: "The Swedish Internet Foundation undertakes to offer a special service for Registrars who, when making the request, are unable to perform certain Registration Services through the technical interface EPP.
+The service entails that The Swedish Internet Foundation performs Registration Services on behalf of the Registrar in exchange for a separate fee."

-Please contact registry@internetstiftelsen.se for detailed routines.
+Please contact registry@internetstiftelsen.se for more details.

-4.1.2 Does Registry Services provide authorization codes to enable the completion of a change of registrar (transfer)?
+4.1.2 Do Registry Services provide authorization codes to enable the completion of a change of registrar?

-If the registrant does not receive his/her authorization code from his/her current registrar, the submitting registrar can refer the registrant to contact Registry Services to proceed with the matter.
-After having investigated the matter, authorization codes may be given to the registrant after five (5) working days.
+If the registrant does not receive their authorization code from their current registrar, the submitting registrar can refer the registrant to Registry Services to proceed with the matter.
+After having investigated the matter, authorization codes may be given to the registrant after five working days.

-As the recipient registrar, you may naturally choose to try to contact the submitting registrar on behalf of the registrant.
+As the recipient registrar, you may, of course, choose to try to contact the submitting registrar on behalf of the registrant in order to resolve the situation yourselves.